 - Shaken baby syndrome

-We have a team of skilled attorneys, medical case managers, assistants and negotiators who are ready to aggressively pursue justice for your brain injury.
-We will empower you to understand the inner workings of the legal process so that you have everything you need to move forward.
+We have a team of skilled attorneys, medical case managers, assistants, and negotiators who work together to represent clients in brain injury claims.
+We also help clients understand the legal process so they can make informed decisions moving forward.

 Common Causes of Brain Injuries in Bakersfield